The Unreasonable Effectiveness of Quasirandom Sequences

 Continue reading “The Unreasonable Effectiveness of Quasirandom Sequences”

-I propose a new algorithm for multi-armed bandits, that is fully deterministic, as fast and simple to implement as UCB1, and yet, for a very broad range of practical circumstances empirically outperforms many of the existing industry standard Bernoulli multi-armed bandit policies, including Thompson Sampling and UCB-tuned
+I propose a new algorithm for multi-armed bandits that is fully deterministic, as fast and simple to implement as UCB1, and yet, for a very broad range of practical circumstances empirically outperforms many of the existing industry standard Bernoulli multi-armed bandit policies, including Thompson Sampling and UCB1 and UCB-tuned.

 Cumulative Regret for various multi-armed bandit policies.